Mattamy Homes Continues Phoenix-Area Expansion with San Tan Valley Purchase

 SCOTTSDALE, Ariz., May 11, 2021 /PRNewswire/ - Mattamy Homes, North America's largest privately owned homebuilder, is pleased to announce that it has closed on a land purchase in San Tan Valley, AZ, in the coveted San Tan Heights master-planned community.
 The 85-acre property, purchased for $20.56 million, is final platted for 324 home sites.
 Mattamy's new community will be known as Pinnacle at San Tan Heights.

-"We are pleased to continue to expand our presence in the Easy Valley and complement the beautiful and inviting San Tan Heights community," said Don Barrineau, President of Mattamy's Phoenix Division.
+"We are pleased to continue to expand our presence in the East Valley and complement the beautiful and inviting San Tan Heights community," said Don Barrineau, President of Mattamy's Phoenix Division.
 "The North San Tan Valley/South Queen Creek submarket continues to experience tremendous growth as home buyers seek out flexibility and more affordable housing options.
 Everyone at Mattamy is looking forward to making our thoughtfully planned floorplans and community amenities available to buyers in this amazing location."

 Mattamy will be offering new and established single-family home designs on 45x115, 50x115 and 55x120 lot sizes, serving a wide array of future homebuyers including young couples, young and mature families, and empty nesters.
 Pinnacle at San Tan Heights will offer residents a charming community park with play structures, ramadas and natural open space.